Prepared by Julie Boozer, Ph.D., November 26, 2000

 This church flourished in the late nineteenth century, however by the beginning of the twentieth century, the exodus from Quaker Hill’s rocky soil and short growing season to the lure of steady jobs in the thriving industries of Warren and Jamestown was sadly evident.
 Increasing numbers of Church families moved off the hill, which made the next thirty years quite lean.
 The church was reduced to a part-time minister, but its tenacious membership of 19 struggled forward.

 In 1937, the name was changed to the Scandia Swedish Mission Covenant Church and in 1947 to the Scandia Mission Covenant Church, dropping the Swedish designation.
 By now all of the minutes were in English.
 By the late forties, there were indications that the church would not survive.
 Many of its sons, who had left for service in WW II, did not return to the family farm and membership continued to decline.

 Things turned around in the 1950s.
 Fifteen new members joined the church almost doubling the membership.
 The first excavation of the church basement was completed to provide a meeting hall for church suppers and Sunday school rooms outside of the sanctuary.

 By the close of the twentieth century, the church has expanded the excavation of the basement several more times and has completed an entirely new Sunday school wing with clergy offices.
-Today, the membership is growing and the minister is full-time, energetic, talented, and even has a Swedish surname!
+In 2000, the membership was growing and the minister, James Swanson, was full-time, energetic, talented, and even had a Swedish surname!
 The sanctuary has been completely modernized and about all that remains from yesterday is the magnificent reed organ.

 In December 1895, that’s 105 years ago, in this very building where we are seated today, the minutes record the following words: